Today we will tell you about one of the great guitarists in Israel whom we very much admire and appreciate - Haim Romano.

-5. The band became one of the first and most significant rock bands in Israel, of those times, performing in clubs around the country.
+5. The band became one of the first and most significant rock bands in Israel, at those times, performing in clubs around the country.

 6. Even then Haim Romano took the lead as a solo guitarist with Klepter serving as a rhythm guitar player.

-8. In the same year, the band released their first single, but it was not a success, partly due to the fact that the band sang in English.
+8. In the same year, the band released their first single, but it was not a success, partly because the band sang in English.

 9. Despite the above, the band went on tour in Europe, during which they even served as a warm-up band for "Deep Purple".

 10. When they returned to Israel, they were signed by "Hed Artzi" and released their first album.

 11. The style was influenced by "The Beatles" rock to "Pink Floyd's" psychedelia, but Romano brought with him influences of oriental and Greek motifs that he absorbed at home from his Greek-born parents.

 12. In 1969 the charismatic singer of the band - Stan Solomon left and for a time Haim Romano and the band served as the backing band of Arik Einstein and even played on masterful albums such as "Pusy", "Shablul" and "Plastelina".

 13. In November of that year, the band performed, for the first time, at the Tel Aviv Hall of Culture, in a concert with the Israel Philharmonic Orchestra conducted by Zubin Mehta.
 They performed, among other things, adaptations of two works by Bach.

 14. In 1970 the band was joined by singer Danny Shoshan, by then the band had already been influenced by the Hard Rock of "Led Zeppelin" and even recorded a cover version of the song "Living Loving".